 A new trend in Russian media: the demand for the offline | Comparative media systems: audience transformations: postgraduate research summer school conference | Inter-University Centre, Dubrovnik | April 2013

 The vertical of power and the horizontal of communication in Russia: 2011 – 2012 | Mass media after post-socialism.
 Trends of 2000s: IV International scientific conference | Moscow State University | November 2012

 Kviat, A. (2015).
 ‘Recenzija na knigu Tjora, A., Scambler, G., Cafe Society, 2013’ (Tjora, A., Scambler, G., Cafe Society, 2013.
 Book Review).
 Forum for Anthropology and Culture, 26, 245-263.

 Kviat, A. (2014).
-‘Geterotopija gorodskogo piknika s tochki zrenija teorii publichnoj sfery: krossdisciplinarnoe keis-stadi’ (Heterotopia of the City Picnic and the public sphere theory: a cross-disciplinary case study).
+‘Geterotopija gorodskogo piknika s tochki zrenija teorii publichnoj sfery: krossdisciplinarnoe keis-stadi’ (Urban Picnic heterotopia and the public sphere theory: a cross-disciplinary case study).
 The Journal of Sociology and Social Anthropology, 4(75), 136-149.

 * My other works, published in 2007-2014 in Russian peer-reviewed journals, are listed on Google Scholar